hapax/hapax.github.io/assets/teaching.md

 <figure>
     <div style="text-align:center"><img src ="/images/posts/sandpile2.png"
     width="60%" />
 		    <figcaption><i>Zooming in on a patch of sandpile.
-On the
+The
-    right, we rotate the standing layer to make horizontal, and define the slope κ of the rolling layer.</i></figcaption>
+    slope κ of the rolling layer is defined with respect to a horizontal standing layer.</i></figcaption>
 	</div>
 	</figure>